rosencode/oxynet/README.md

 `./oxynet [-i parameters_file] [-o spiketimes_file] [-t connections_file] [-g]`

-Launching _oxynet_ without arguments runs a simulation of the oxytocin network model with default parameters.
+Launch _oxynet_ without arguments to run a simulation with default parameters.
+Select option `-i` to provide a parameter file (see below for accepted format).

-The network connections are generated randomly within the code and the resulting network structure is saved on file `connections.csv` (use flag `-t` to specify a different filename).
-The random seed is saved as a simulation parameter.
+A set of network connections is generated randomly within the code.
+The resulting network structure is saved on file `connections.csv`; select option `-t` to specify a different filename.
+The seed used to initialize the random number generator is saved with the other simulation parameters.

-Inside `network_connections_file`, the first row is in the form (N_c, N_d, N_b) where N_c is the number of neurons, N_d is the number of dendrites per each neuron, and N_b is the number of bundles in the network.
+On the connection file, the first row is in the form (N_c, N_d, N_b) where N_c is the number of neurons, N_d is the number of dendrites per each neuron, and N_b is the number of bundles in the network.
 The following rows give, for each cell, a comma-separated list of bunlde indices specifying which bundle each dendrite is projecting to.

-The spiking activity in the network is recorded by default in file `spike_times.csv` in the form of a list of (time, neuron_index) pairs.
+The spiking activity in the network is recorded by default on file `spike_times.csv` in the form of a list of (time, neuron_index) pairs.
-Use flag `-o` to redirect the output to a different file.
+Select option `-o` to redirect the output to a different file.

-By default, the parameters used in the simulation are saved in the file `parameters.csv` as a list of (parameter_name, parameter_value) pairs.
-Use flag `-i` to run a model simulation with a different set of parameters.
-The file provided should conform to the same format.
+By default, all the parameters used in the simulation are saved on file `parameters.csv` as a list of (parameter_name, parameter_value) pairs.

-Using flag `-g`, the code initializes the network according to the model parameters and saves the network structure, but stops execution before generating the temporal dynamics.
-This can be useful when studying dirrent network topologies, especially with large networks.
+By selecting option `-g`, the code initializes and saves the network connections but execution is stopped before generating the temporal dynamics.
+This can be useful when studying different network topologies.

 ## Model parameters